wizardyesterday/RtlSdrDiags/doc/agcResearch/README.txt

 The files with a .raw extension are PCM data of the format: 16-bit signed, little endian integers.
-These files can be played by your favorite raw audio player such as mplayer.
+These files can be played by your favorite raw audio player such as aplay.
 To play a file, type:

-  aplayer -f S16_LE -r 8000.
+  aplay -f S16_LE -r 8000.

 The files with a .pdf extension are plots of the transient response of the R820T2 chip.